How to Use London Buses | London Transport Guides In 2024

 TFL OYSTER AND CONTACTLESS APP

 London Bus Apps have also enhanced the overall user experience by allowing passengers to plan their routes in advance, view live bus locations on a map, and receive notifications about any disruptions or diversions.
-These apps not only save time but also make traveling around the city more efficient and stress-free.
-Additionally, the integration of mobile ticketing options has reduced the need for physical cards or paper tickets, making public transport more sustainable and eco-friendly.
+These apps not only save time but also make traveling around the city more efficient and stress free.

 CITYMAPPER